‘Inspiring and thought-provoking’ conference on anxiety

-TOP is launching a self-help group in Cardiff thanks to a £5,000 grant from the city’s Waterloo Foundation.
-It comes after a world expert on the two conditions described the provision of treatment for sufferers in Wales as woefully inadequate.
+TOP has launched a self-help group in Cardiff thanks to a £5,000 grant from the city’s Waterloo Foundation.
+It comes after a world expert on phobias and OCD described the provision of treatment for sufferers in Wales as “woefully inadequate”.

-In December 2015, Professor Paul Salkovskis, Bath University’s Professor of Clinical Psychology and Applied Science, speaking on BBC Wales’ Newyddion 9 programme described the provision of specialist treatment for OCD sufferers in Wales as “extremely poor” and called on health boards in the principality to address the problem.
+Professor Paul Salkovskis, Bath University’s Professor of Clinical Psychology and Applied Science, speaking on BBC Wales’ Newyddion 9 programme, had described the provision of specialist treatment for OCD sufferers in Wales as “extremely poor” and called on health boards in the principality to address the problem.

-The Waterloo Foundation (Charity No. 1117535) is an independent grant-making foundation created in 2007 and based in Cardiff.
+The Waterloo Foundation is an independent grant-making foundation created in 2007 and based in Cardiff.
 It aims to make grants totalling £6 million a year in support of world development, the environment, child development and communities in Wales.

 Whopping big Christmas present